Ukraine gains on southern front could open way to Crimea, says Kyiv

 The US-based Institute for the Study of War said "Ukrainian forces continued to advance east of Robotyne... on 29 August, while continuing to secure positions in Robotyne".

+Ukraine claims to have penetrated the first of Russia's defensive lines near Robotyne, and its troops now aim to move further south to reach striking distance of all Russian-occupied towns on the Sea of Azov coast.

+But Russia is believed to have built up a kilometres-long system of trenches and tunnels, as well as dug-up artillery positions and so-called "dragon's teeth" anti-tank concrete barriers.
+Moscow hopes this will help to halt a further Ukrainian advance.

-Ukraine launched its counter-offensive after securing modern weapons from its allies in the West and preparing assault battalions.
+Kyiv launched its counter-offensive after securing modern weapons from its allies in the West and preparing assault battalions.

 However, progress has been slow, and there have been reports of some disagreements on war tactics between top Ukrainian and American generals.